What is Fixed Wire Inspection & Testing?

 A careful check should be made of the type of equipment on site so that the necessary precautions can be taken, where conditions require, to disconnect or short-out electronic and other equipment which may be damaged by testing."

-The results and extent of fixed testing should be recorded on an Electrical Installation Condition Report and provided to the person ordering the inspection, usually the Duty Holder.
+The results and extent of fixed testing should be recorded on an Electrical Installation Condition Report and provided to the person who ordered the inspection, usually the Duty Holder.
 The report must include the extent of the work, limitations, details of defects and dangerous conditions, and schedules of inspections and test results.

 Immediately dangerous conditions should be rectified or reported without delay to the relevant duty holder.
 Other recommendations and observations should be reported using standard observation codes to indicate the severity of each observation.